mEpiLab/rawmilk_supplementary/README.md

 ## Supplementary text

-The supplementary folder contains a PDF file of supplementary details which includes the full formulation of the MCMC scheme for fitting total bacterial count data.
+The supplementary_material folder contains a PDF file of supplementary details which includes the full formulation of the MCMC scheme for fitting total bacterial count data.

 ## Data